jonasprobst/CHUNKY-Rotisserie/README.md

 - **Unit and Integration Tests:** Write and execute tests for all the major functionalities and classes as we go forward.
 - **Documenting the Code:** Provide enough comments and documentation in the code to make it understandable to others or ourselves in the future.
 - **Safety of the stage personell:** provide emergency stop and ensure that in case of prolonged dmx communication errors or signal loss the motor is stopped.
 Implement Hardware safety features like fuses and curent limiting.

+//TODO: Update
+- Automated Stoping (Loosing DMX Connection, Limit Switches?, Current Sensor?, temperature sensor?)
+- Lightningdesk Personell (Max Speed - Channel 3 to 0, setup a set all 0 button on Desk)
+- Housing of the device (grounded), choice of cables (big where needed), keeping thing savely stored away
+- Double saftey for things attached to shaft [like this](https://images.app.goo.gl/RfDvGF1uAmsQuWuMA)
+- Seperate circuits for DMX Data and Device (Groundloop protection)